 Frist, the replacement effect for the entrant: It describes that when LLU access becomes costly for alternative operators, the opportunity cost for investment in own NGA infrastructure decline.
-Secondly, they point out the wholesale revenue effect for the incumbent: Up to a certain level, increasing the LLU price will lead the incumbent to rather delay investment and enjoy the wholesale revenues generated on the legacy network.79 Thirdly, the importance of the relative retail prices of legacy-based and NGA-based products for NGA investment (and amortization) for both incumbent and entrant are reflected in the business migration effect.
+Secondly, they point out the wholesale revenue effect for the incumbent: Up to a certain level, increasing the LLU price will lead the incumbent to rather delay investment and enjoy the wholesale revenues generated on the legacy network.
+Thirdly, the importance of the relative retail prices of legacy-based and NGA-based products for NGA investment (and amortization) for both incumbent and entrant are reflected in the business migration effect.
 That effect describes that a high LLU price leads to a lower retail price delta in between legacy-based and NGA-based products, enabling a high return on NGA investment.
 The authors acknowledge that there is potentially conflicting goals in setting the access price to the legacy network.

 BOURREAU/CAMBINI/DOĞAN (2013) analyse in depth the effect of different regulatory measures on the incumbent's and entrants' incentives to migrate from a copper to a fibre network.
 Based on their 2012 paper they stress the finding that relative access prices (copper vs fibre access prices) play a role in a setting where legacy and new access networks coexist.
-The authors point out that cable presence and the fact that NGA rollout might be driven by state-owned companies needs to be taken into account for access priceing.
+The authors point out that cable presence and the fact that NGA rollout might be driven by state-owned companies needs to be taken into account for access pricing.
 The authors however leave those issues to future research.

 Dealing with geographically differentiated regulatory decisions is a relatively new topic.
 Recent theory looks into geographically differentiated access regimes that could vary depending on the degree of inter-platform competition in each area.
 While the implications of access pricing are not clear cut, findings from literature suggest that uniform access pricing rules may not be the best approach.
-For one example, BOURREAU/CAMBINI/HOERNING (2015) look into geographically differentiation of legacy access prices80 and find this to lead to an
+For one example, BOURREAU/CAMBINI/HOERNING (2015)

-78 E. g.
+&lt;sup>78 E. g.
 BOURREAU/CAMBINI/HOERNING (2012) Emphasize that during a period of transition legacy and NGA network will coexist and that for those infrastructures a different set of remedies might be applicable.
 Thereby, NGA investment incentives will be influenced by both legacy and NGA access regulation.

-79 They additionally describe that "if the incumbent invests in a higher quality network, the entrant may invest in reaction, and the incumbent will then lose some wholesale profits"
+&lt;sup>79 They additionally describe that "if the incumbent invests in a higher quality network, the entrant may invest in reaction, and the incumbent will then lose some wholesale profits"

-80 They compare two access regimes: one where there is a nationwide access obligation but prices differ and another one where there is an access obligation for areas where only one infrastructure is improved situation in terms of NGA rollout compared to uniform price setting.
+look into geographically differentiation of legacy access prices and find this to lead to an improved situation in terms of NGA rollout compared to uniform price setting.
 Yet, the authors acknowledge that sophisticated geographically differentiated approaches are also more difficult to implement in practice.